-Table 4-2 TWTT_DATA_STRUCTURE
+Table 4-2 TWTT DATA STRUCTURE

 Symbol Field Valid Flag Data Type Field Size (bits) Description

-t 1 (n) TWTT_VALID_1 FRAME_TIME_STAMP_STRUCTURE 94 The time frame n from
+t 1 (n) TWTT_VALID_1 FRAME_TIME_STAMP_STRUCTURE 94 The time frame n

+from remote to

-remote to local exits the
+local exits the

-remote transmit aperture,
+remote transmit

+aperture, as

-as measured by the remote
+measured by the

-aperture.
+4.4.
+TOTAL TALLED A 0.4 remote aperture.

-t 2 (n) TWTT_VALID_1 FRAME_TIME_STAMP_STRUCTURE 94 The time frame m from
+$t_2(m)$ TWTT_VALID_2 FRAME_TIME_STAMP_STRUCTURE 94 The time frame

-local to remote exits the
+m from local to remote exits the

+local transmit

-remote transmit aperture,
+aperture, as

-as measured by the local
+measured by the

-aperture.
+local aperture

-t3(n) TWTT_VALID_1 FRAME_TIME_STAMP_STRUCTURE 94 The time frame n from
+t 3 (n) TWTT_VALID_3 FRAME_TIME_STAMP_STRUCTURE 94 The time frame

+3(1) n from remote

-remote to local exits the
+to local enters

+the local

+receive

-remote transmit aperture,
+aperture, as

+measured by

-as measured by the local
+the local

-aperture.

-t4(n) TWTT_VALID_1 FRAME_TIME_STAMP_STRUCTURE 94 The time frame n from
+t.(m) TWTT_VALID_4 EDAME TIME STAMD STRUCTURE 94 aperture.
+The time frame

+t 4 (m) 1 W 1 1 V ALID_4 FRAME_TIME_STAMP_STRUCTURE) 14 m from local to

+remote enters the

+l remote enters the

-remote to local exits the remote transmit aperture, as measured by the local aperture.
-Total 376
+Total 376 aperture, as measured by the remote aperture. remote receive

-Note: Timestamps not available to the OCT at the time of MGMT frame generation will have their respective TWTT_VALID flag set to 0 (zero) and those timestamps will be ignored for purposes of TWTT.
+Note: Timestamps not available to the OCT at the time of MGMT frame generation will have their respective TWTT VALID flag set to 0 (zero) and those timestamps will be ignored for purposes of TWTT.

-The detail of the FRAME_TIME_STAMP_STRUCTURE is shown in the Table 4-3.
+The detail of the FRAME TIME STAMP STRUCTURE is shown in the Table 4-3.